 - Disaster Recovery is Built In – Occasionally you hear about an outage at AWS, but that’s about as common as an eclipse of the sun.
 AWS is being used by tens of thousands of enterprise-class customers for mission critical systems, and AWS has many powerful disaster recovery tools and capabilities in place.

-The argument for cloud software in the contact center is compelling, but many contact centers are just now coming to realize that workforce management software is an especially good candidate for migration to the cloud largely because it avoids many of the perceived risks that still linger about the cloud.
+The argument for cloud software in the contact center is compelling, but many contact centers are just now coming to realize that a SAAS wfm solutions is an especially good candidate for migration to the cloud largely because it avoids many of the perceived risks that still linger about the cloud.
 For example:

 - No Proprietary Customer Information – Workforce management uses no proprietary customer information, so there’s little risk of fallout from a data breach